oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_qa.md

 Reboot the system for the changes to take effect

-If the above changes still do not support the opening of centos7, try using a different host system.
+If CentOS 7 still cannot start after this change, try a different host system.

 ## Requires both Incus and Docker compatibility to exist

-If left unaddressed, docker will override the iptables setting and cause Incus to have no network link
+If left unaddressed, Docker can override iptables rules and break Incus networking.

 You need to install a scheduled task to detect and fix this issue